achitaan/Quantara/backend/README.md

    - If you see errors about missing columns, add them using `ALTER TABLE ...
 ADD COLUMN ...`.
    - If you see permission errors, re-run the GRANT statements above.
    - Make sure column names and casing match exactly what your app expects.
+   - If you get a `syntax error at or near ";"`, check for duplicate or incorrectly named columns and fix your schema.

 ---